partunax755/BlendMindAI/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

 Made by partunax
+Built with the help of Claude (Anthropic's AI assistant)